-The Public-Private Partnership Act, which is codified in § 5-525 of the Public Ethics Law, allows Maryland Educational Institutions (including University System of Maryland (USM) institutions and Morgan State University) to grant to present and former university officials or employees, and under certain circumstances to specific officials (designated as a chancellor, vice chancellor, president or vice president of an educational institution) exemptions from certain of the conflict of interest provisions of the Public Ethics Law when engaged in research or development activities.
-Research or development is defined to include the development or marketing of university-owned technology, the acquisition of services of an official or employee by an entity for research and development purposes, or participation in State economic development programs.
+The Public-Private Partnership Act, which is codified in § 5-525 of the Public Ethics Law, allows Maryland Educational Institutions (including University System of Maryland (USM) institutions and Morgan State University), present and former university officials or employees, and under certain circumstances to specific officials (designated as a chancellor, vice chancellor, president or vice president of an educational institution) exemptions from certain conflict of interest provisions of the Public Ethics Law when engaged in research or development activities.
+Research or development is defined to include "the development or marketing of university-owned technology, the acquisition of services of an official or employee by an entity for research and development purposes, or participation in State economic development programs."
 The exemption does not extend to the Ethics Law's gift and prestige of office restrictions.
 The institution granting the exemption is required to have adopted procedures conforming to the requirements of the Ethics Law, to maintain the exemption as a public record, and to file a copy with the State Ethics Commission.

-The Law requires each governing board to report quarterly to the Governor, the Legislative Policy Committee of the General Assembly and the State Ethics Commission the number of exemptions approved.
-Records filed by the institutions with the Commission reflect a total of 780 faculty exemptions granted by the university presidents between 1996 and 2019.
-During calendar year 2020, USM institutions and Morgan State University reported an additional 41 individual faculty member exemptions to the Commission.
-The 2020 exemptions were from the following institutions:
+The Law requires each governing board to report quarterly to the Governor, the Legislative Policy Committee of the General Assembly, and the State Ethics Commission, the number of exemptions approved.
+Records filed by the institutions with the Commission reflect a total of 920 faculty exemptions granted by the university presidents between 1996 and 2021.
+During calendar year 2022, USM institutions and Morgan State University reported an additional 91 faculty member exemptions to the Commission.
+The 2022 exemptions were from the following institutions:

 INSTITUTION Number of Exemptions

-Morgan State University 0
+Morgan State University 3

 Towson University 0

-University of Maryland Baltimore 12
+University of Maryland Baltimore 46

 University of Maryland Baltimore County 4

-University of Maryland College Park 15
+University of Maryland College Park 38

 University of Maryland Global Campus ("UMGC") 0

-TOTAL FACULTY EXEMPTIONS 41
+TOTAL FACULTY EXEMPTIONS 91